-Carmen Prestemon is a Research Assistant with the Global Food Research Program.
-She graduated with a Bachelor of Science in Public Health in Nutrition from the UNC Gillings School of Global Public Health in May 2020.
-During her time as an undergraduate, she completed her senior honors thesis under the guidance of Dr. Lindsey Smith Taillie.
+Carmen Prestemon is a project coordinator with the Global Food Research Program.
+She graduated with a BSPH in nutrition from UNC-Chapel Hill’s Gillings School of Global Public Health in May 2020.
+During her undergraduate studies, she completed her senior honors thesis under the guidance of Dr. Lindsey Smith Taillie.
 Carmen is interested in understanding and developing solutions for widespread nutrition and public health issues, particularly concerning health disparities and inequities.
-With the GFRP, she assists with a variety of projects investigating warning labels, taxes, and other food policies at all stages of the research process.
+She works with the GFRP on a variety of projects investigating warning labels, taxes, and other food policies.

 My favorite food-related smell is… garlic and onions cooking in olive oil!
 They are the start to every great dish ?

 When I’m feeling down, my “go to” comfort food is… fresh baked cookies and pastries, either baked at home or purchased from a local bakery.

 My least liked food/beverage is… goat cheese.
 I cannot stand the taste.

 Impact of taxes and warning labels on red meat purchases in a naturalistic online grocery store: A randomized controlled trial